-To understand and hone the expertise which was coming from within WeObserve, an in-house workshop sought to identify both where existing knowledge is and where gaps in provision and knowledge are.
-This was achieved through a workshop which examined the premise behind toolkits in CO and collated existing tools and materials that draw on best practice from the field.
+To understand and hone expert knowledge which comes from within WeObserve, an in-house workshop sought to identify both where existing knowledge is and where gaps in provision and knowledge are.
+This was achieved through a focused agenda which examined the premise behind toolkits in CO and collated existing tools and materials that draw on best practice from the field.